Best Low-Calorie Foods UK: Filling Options for Meal Prep and Fat Loss

 Two people can both eat 1,500 calories per day and have completely different experiences — one constantly hungry and low in energy, the other satisfied and performing well.
 The difference almost always comes down to food choices.
 A diet of processed, low-nutrient foods provides the same number of calories as one built around whole foods, but leaves you far hungrier and more likely to give up.

-The most effective low-calorie foods share three characteristics: they are high in protein or fibre (or both), they have a high volume relative to their calorie count, and they are genuinely satisfying to eat.
+The low-calorie foods that tend to work best share three characteristics: they are high in protein or fibre (or both), they have a high volume relative to their calorie count, and they are genuinely satisfying to eat.
 The foods below tick all of those boxes and are all widely available and affordable in UK supermarkets.

 Best Low-Calorie Protein Foods

-Protein is the most important macronutrient for weight loss.
+Protein is the macronutrient that does the most work during weight loss.
 It keeps you fuller for longer, has the highest thermic effect (meaning you burn more calories digesting it), and preserves muscle mass during a calorie deficit.
 The following are the best high-protein, low-calorie options in UK supermarkets:

 Best Low-Calorie Vegetables